ModupeD/diabetesPredictor/README.md

 ---

-## 💡 Why Does This Matter?

-• Shows how data turns into insights.

-• Teaches basic ML steps: *clean → split → train → test → evaluate*.

-• Lets you experiment—try changing the test size, try different *k* values, or add your own health data for fun.

----

 ## 📝 Disclaimer

-This is **education-only**.
+This is **an educational project**.
 It's not medical advice and definitely not a replacement for professional diagnosis.

-Enjoy exploring ML! 🚀